Mo7amed-Sa3d/ECommercePlatform/README.md

 # E-Commerce Platform

-A full-stack e-commerce platform built with **Spring Boot** (backend), **React + TypeScript** (frontend), and **MySQL** as the primary database.
-The system includes authentication, product management, cart & wishlist handling, order processing, payment/shipping integration, and a clean modular architecture.
+A Backend e-commerce platform built with **Spring Boot** (backend) and **MySQL** as the primary database.
+The system includes authentication, role based access, product management, cart & wishlist handling, order processing, payment/shipping integration, and a clean modular architecture.

 ---